zhijiexia98/A_Machine_Learning_Analytic_Web_API/README.md

 # Machine_Learning_Analytic_Web_API
 • Developed a website to provide machine learning model predictions based on user-uploaded datasets
 • Used Django REST’s API to set up and upload datasets in the SQLite database to do analysis, and showed the prediction result returned by the machine learning model using TensorFlow
-• Designed the front-end using JavaScript and HTML and ran Django server on the local host
+• Designed the front-end using JavaScript and HTML